 Forums are sites within an online course that facilitate two-way discussion between you and your students, and among your students.

-There are two types of forum activity, forum and Moodlerooms forum (previously referred to as Advanced forum, renamed by the tool owner).
+There are two types of forum activity, forum and Moodlerooms forum (previously referred to as Advanced forum).
 View the table Comparison of Forum and Moodlerooms Forum in the Step By Step Instructions below to help you decide which forum activity better suits your needs.

 If yes, just visiting a discussion thread in a forum activity will mark each visible post as being read automatically.
 As it occurs automatically, the button to mark a post as being read is not visible.